topxeq/doc2vec/README.md

 # doc2vec
 This repository is a fork of  lokicui/doc2vec-golang and with minor changes.
-Thanks to lockicui.
+Thanks to lokicui.